2020 Workshop Schedule - stay tuned

-Eco-Printing - Here in Maine, we are surrounded by nature and wrapped in textiles.
+Eco Printing - Here in Maine, we are surrounded by nature and wrapped in textiles.
 Why not combine the two?
 Eco-printed cloth is created by layering prepared silk, linen, paper and other materials with local plants and flowers.
 The cloth or paper and leaves are bundled together, tightly bound and steamed.
 This process creates a permanent transfer of pigment from the leaves to the material.
 No external dyes, inks or paints are used in eco-printing.
 All color and pattern come from the plants themselves!
 Release extraordinary secrets from local plants we see every day and often take for granted.

 Participants will print/dye a variety of prepared silk, linen and cotton cloth.
 We will also experiment with eco-prints on paper.
-Each student will complete a silk scarf, 1/4 yard each of cotton, silk/linen, spun silk broadcloth and linen; and 12 different art papers. ($95, all materials included)
+Each student will complete a silk scarf, 1/4 yard each of cotton, silk/linen, spun silk broadcloth and linen; and 12 different art papers. ($135, all materials included)

 Feedback from students: "It was the best class I have ever taken!"
 (BW, Maine) "You bewitched us with your knowledge, creativity and enthusiasm."
 (BN, Maine) "Nothing can ever compare to the magical day that (was) yesterday."
 (SH, New Hampshire) "Your presentation and instructions were so professional and understandable, and I'm thrilled with what I produced!"
 (LY, Maine)

-Eco-Printing - The Next Steps - If you have taken an eco-printing class from me before, come back for a refresher, more sampling or to learn techniques of yardage printing. ($60, materials purchased separately)
+Eco-Printing - The Next Steps - If you have taken an eco-printing class from me before, come back for a refresher, more sampling or to learn techniques of yardage printing. ($85, materials purchased separately)

 Indigo - Indigo is a natural blue dye derived from the plant Indigofera tinctoria and other pigment bearing species.
-Indigo has been used as a colorant for nearly 5,500 years.
+Indigo has been used as a colorant for nearly 6,200 years.
 The dye is extracted from the leaves through a lengthy process of soaking and fermentation, drying and grinding.
 When the cloth or fiber is removed from the dye vat it changes, as if by magic, from yellow-green through green and turquoise to blue.
 Multiple dips in the dye vat are required to create dark shades.

 Intro to Indigo (1 day) - learn the basics of indigo dyeing and vat preparation.
 Make 1 silk scarf and several cotton samples.
 Bring something of your own to dye!
 If you've taken an indigo shibori class this is a great way to dye the pieces you've made after the class.
 (Please email me for pricing and more details)